vgarshin/gsom_jhub_deploy/README.md

 ```
 export KUBECONFIG=~/<filename>.yaml
 ```
-After that you will get an access to the cluster:
+...and you will get an access to the cluster:
 ```
 kubectl get nodes
 ```
-Set the correct permissions for `<filename>.yaml`:
+Setting the correct permissions for `<filename>.yaml`:
 ```
 chmod g-r arkh-kjh-01_kubeconfig.yaml
 chmod o-r arkh-kjh-01_kubeconfig.yaml